Mithoon

-Mithun Sharma (born 11 January 1985), also known as Mithoon, is an Indian Hindi film music director, lyricist-composer and singer.
+Mithun Sharma, also known as Mithoon, is an Indian film/music director, lyricist-composer and singer.

 Mithoon composed the Hindi song "Tum Hi Ho" from the 2013 Bollywood romantic film Aashiqui 2.
 Mithoon received the Filmfare Award for Best Music Director, and in 2014 received a nomination for Filmfare Award for Best Lyricist in the 59th Filmfare Awards.
 He wrote and composed one of the most streamed Hindi songs on YouTube, "Sanam Re".
 The song was honoured with the award of "Most Streamed Song of 2016" at the Global Indian Music Academy Awards.
+Mithoon launched the singer Arijit Singh in 2011 with Mohammad Irfan Ali co-singer with the song Phir Mohabbat.

 Early life

-Mithoon was born into a family of musicians.
+Mithoon was born into a Bihari family of musicians.
 His grandfather, Pandit Ram Prasad Sharma, imparted music knowledge to thousands of aspirants, many of whom are amongst today's top musicians.
 His father, Naresh Sharma, was a leading expert of musical arrangements, having worked with almost all of the top composers in more than two hundred movies.
-Mithoon's father and his uncle Pyarelal-ji (Pyarelal Ramprasad Sharma) formed one-half of the legendary composer duo Laxmikant-Pyarelal.
+Mithoon's father and his uncle Pyarelal Ramprasad Sharma formed one-half of the composer duo Laxmikant-Pyarelal.

 Mithoon started learning music at the age of eleven.
 Since his father remained busy, he sent him to knowledgeable people to train himself.
 His father observed him closely and would often notice what he was practicing.
-His father often listened to the tunes that he created as well.
 On 6 November 2022, he married playback singer Palak Muchhal.